-COVID-19 presents a low risk to children and young people.
-This, combined with high vaccination rates in the population, means there are no longer specific rules relating to COVID-19 in schools, colleges, childcare and other education settings.
+As COVID-19 presents a low risk to children and young people, combined with high vaccination rates in the population, there are no longer specific rules relating to it in schools, colleges, childcare and other education settings.

 What happens if a staff member or my child tests positive for COVID-19?

-For children and young people aged 18 and under who test positive for COVID-19, the advice is to try to stay at home and avoid contact with other people for three days.
+For children and young people aged 18 and under who are recommended to take a COVID-19 test by a health professional and test positive, the advice is to try to stay at home and avoid contact with other people for three days.
 This is because children and young people tend to be infectious to other people for less time than adults.

 The UKHSA has also published public health guidance on living safely with respiratory infections, including COVID-19.